Skip to main content

 This can achieve special operations such as multiple instances of the software, software installation location migration, and software version retention.

-• Software version retention: After reverting the steam operation to the specified branch, copy the entire SVFI installation folder and ensure the existence of steam_appid.txt.
-In the future, you can click SVFI.Professional or SVFI.Community in this folder to run this version of SVFI.
+• Software version preservation: After reverting to a specified branch in Steam operations, copy the entire SVFI installation folder and ensure that steam_appid.txt exists.
+From then on, you can click SVFI.Professional or SVFI.Community in this folder to run this version of SVFI.

-1. In the SVFI installation root directory, start the command prompt cmd (if the installation location is not on the system disk, no administrator privileges are required), enter one_line_shot_args -h and press Enter, and you should be able to see the following similar content:
+1. Start the command prompt cmd in the SVFI installation root directory (if the installation location is not on the system drive, administrator privileges are not required).
+Enter one_line_shot_args -h and press Enter.
+You should be able to see the following similar content:

 [--pipe-colormatrix {470bg,170m,2020ncl,709}]